Free Will in Ancient Thought

 What does this mean?

 Consider "reason" first.
-The idea, it seems, is that in reason there is a process of forming of beliefs about what is good.
-When this process results in a belief that something is good, it forms a desire for this believed good.
+The idea is that reason contains a process of forming of beliefs about what to do in the circumstances to contribute to what we think the good life is based on our beliefs about what is good and what is bad.
 It is in this way that "reason aims at good things."

 Now consider "appetite."
 How does it "aim at pleasant things"?